The Ukrainian Media Fund was created out of a gust of heart, out of a sense of solidarity.

 Mission

-The Fund was launched in solidarity with the journalists and photographers reporting every day from the frontlines in Ukraine.
-Its main goal is to mobilize international support - both financial and material - for local media outlets in Ukraine.
+The UMF was launched in solidarity with the journalists and photographers reporting every day from the frontlines in Ukraine.
+Its main goal is to mobilize and provide international support - both financial and material - for local media outlets in Ukraine.

 IMPACT